Clown Loach (Botia Macracantha) Our ultimate care guide for this stunning Fresh Water tropical fish.

 How Big Can Clown Loach Grow?

-In their natural habitat, clown loaches can grow to be up to 30 cm, however, in a home aquarium, the average adult clown loach is around 15-18 cm with some kept in very large aquariums reaching almost 25cm and sold for around $200 each.
+In their natural habitat, clown loaches can grow to be up to 30 cm.
+In a home aquarium however, the average adult clown loach grows to around 15-18 cm.
+Those kept in very large aquariums may well grow to be almost 25cm and sold for around $200 each.

 To successfully keep a school of clown loaches, it’s important to take good care of them and keep them happy.
 Of course, your loaches need food and clean water but they also require additional care to live their expected 15-year lifespan.